 OUR PHILIPPINES BACKPACKING ROUTE

-All of the hostels/guest houses named in this article were not sponsored and places I would recommend for a cheap night of reliable, safe accommodation.
+All of the hostels/guest houses named in this article were not sponsored and places except for two nights on Coron with Casa Fidelis.
+I would recommend all of the other accommodations we chose for a cheap night of reliable, safe accommodation.
 Don’t expect the Hilton.

 I have written in detail about many of the locations and adventures we got up while backpacking in the Philippines.
 If you see a location or adventure that you want to know more about, just click the link and find out all of the details you need to know.

 We landed in Cebu city planning to 1-2 nights couch-surfing about an hour from the city.
 Our hosts were brilliant, accommodating us and cooking us dinner and breakfast.
 When couch surfing it is inevitable not to be overwhelmed by how generous complete strangers can be.
 A night of drinks and stories was a great introduction to the friendliness of locals we would experience throughout the next month.
 We left the next morning, taking a bus for a couple of dollars down to Alegria where we would base ourselves for the next two nights.
 Sandeep, a recently divorced Indian from Bombay had also been couch surfing at the same place as us and joined our crew while in Alegria.

 For $7 USD a night we stayed at D’Allegre, a wooden guest house that rose above the ocean on stilts.
 Each night the sun set over the ocean from our patio and we couldn’t help but feel we were underpaying for our accommodation.

 Click here to view current prices and availability of D’Allegre

 On our first night, we still had a few hours of sun, which was seemingly begging us to take off on a short adventure.
 The guest house owner suggested we visit Mainit Hot Spring in Malabuyoc, a 15-minute bus ride away.